Dealing With Negative Comments In 3 Steps

 Editor's Note: This post has been updated with new links and content.

-In an era of online trolls and fake accounts, you are bound to get some negative comments on your posts.
+In an era of online trolls and fake accounts, you are bound to get negative comments on your social media posts.

 It isn’t necessarily a matter of if you’ll get these types of comments, it’s when.

 And the more popular you become and the more followers you get, the more frequently you’ll experience it.

 Getting a negative Facebook comment doesn’t mean your Facebook ad is failing or people hate the product.
 It could just be a competitor, someone who has had a bad experience, or simply someone who writes terrible reviews or irrelevant comments for their own entertainment.

 Luckily, you can take steps to have a plan in place.
 By doing so, you’ll know just what to do when you get that nasty negative comment on your post.

 Step 1: Don’t delete the comment.